 1. Descriptive Adjectives

-Descriptive adjectives describe the qualities or characteristics of nouns they modify.
-Her are some examples of commonly used descriptive adjectives:
+Descriptive adjectives tell us about the qualities or characteristics, or features of nouns they modify.
+Here are some examples of commonly used descriptive adjectives:

 These describe the qualities or characteristics of nouns.